-It’s always uneven, but it seemed pretty even to me on that August night when I taught you to dance beneath the moon.
-You in a tux, I in a dress, the last ones to leave; the last ones left.
-Just you, just me.
-My car, the stars.
-We danced around in cirlces, and you let me stand on your feet so I didn’t get rocks in my shoes.
-It was the most precious show ever seen by the North Georgia star-filled sky.
-That’s my snap shot; my true love aged polaroid, framed in my heart, and used to compare against the others who’d come along long after this dusty town had swept you into someone else’s arms.
-They say it’s uneven, and it is uneven, but I guess I just didn’t notice; not until that midnight slowly faded into the grey dawn.
+It’s always uneven, but it seemed pretty even to me on that August night when I taught you to dance beneath the moon, spinning circles in the expiring cloud of glitter and lights that always seems to accompany wedding guests drunk on sweet red wine.
+Just you and me and you let me stand on your feet so I didn’t get rocks in my shoes.
+It was the most precious show ever seen by the North Georgia star-filled sky and I want you to know that this has been my snap shot; my true love aged polaroid, framed by trembling fingers and weak knees and the universal sigh that exhales an awakening that makes your body inhale, and used to compare against the others who’d come along long after this dusty town had swept you into someone else’s arms.
+They say it’s uneven, and it is uneven, but I guess I just didn’t notice; not until that midnight slowly faded into the grey uncertainty of the not-quite-morning.
 You were gone when the sunlight filled my window, and there was nothing I could do.